 Day 5 BERGEN

-On arrival in Bergen make your own way to your hotel for the night.
+On arrival in Bergen disembark and make your own way to your hotel for the night.
 Bergen is a lively city beautifully situated on the fjord & surrounded by 7 mountains, with a long history as a Hanseatic trading port.Walk along Bryygen, the historic old wharf area with timbered houses, formerly the homes and warehouses of wealthy merchants, explore the fish and flowers markets and enjoy a meal in one of the many cafes and restaurants of this lovely historic Hanseatic town.
 And make sure you take the funicular ride up to Mt Fløien for a panoramic view of Bergen and its surroundings.
 Overnight and breakfast at Hotel Augustin or similar.